Receiving Stolen Property Charge in New York Should Not Be Easily Dismissed

 Under New York State law, as in most states, it is possible to be charged with possessing stolen property even though the individual took the property.
 In most cases, a successful defense turns on whether the person charged had personal knowledge that the property was stolen.
 Often, these cases involve an allegation that an individual sold, or tried to sell, stolen property at a pawn shop.

-If you are suspected or detained, for criminal possession of stolen property, contact Bukh and Associates immediately to begin your defense.
-An experienced criminal defense attorney from Bukh and Associates may mean the difference between spending years in jail or walking free.
+If you are suspected or detained, for criminal possession of stolen property, contact Bukh Law Firm immediately to begin your defense.
+An experienced criminal defense attorney from Bukh Law Firm may mean the difference between spending years in jail or walking free.

 Even the simple possession of stolen property, even if you were not responsible or involved in the theft, may result in a criminal charge.
 The prosecutor must prove that you: